top of page

 B

-Allegan p.
-36. Photo of school/home p.
-36. History of Allegan County.
-Now a residence.
-Also known as Bartz School
+Photo of school/residence p.
+36. History of Allegan County p.
+36. Also known as Bartz School.
+Now a residence

 Allegan